zeek/zeek-docs/scripts/base/utils/email.zeek.rst

    as part of an email address.

-   :str: The argument from a MIME header.
+   :param str: The argument from a MIME header.

    :returns: A set of addresses or empty string if none found.